 Sources Of Good Fiber For Dogs

 Food that is high in fiber typically isn’t that expensive.
+That said, you’ll want to be aware of foods dogs can’t eat when selecting a high-fiber food to add to their diet.
 Fruits and vegetables are often the best options and are safe for a dog to eat.
 Here are a few good sources of fiber:

 Pumpkins that are cooked are safe for a dog to eat.
 Pumpkin is a good source of soluble fiber, minerals, and vitamins, plus it can help to stop diarrhea while helping to manage your pup’s weight.
 If you buy pumpkin in a can, make sure it does not have any added salt or sugar.